MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Experimental Evaluation

 \begin{enumerate} \item Privacy budget ($\epsilon$): This parameter controls the noise variance on the synthetic datasets.
-We investigate it from 0.1 to 1.
 In DP mechanism, greater $\epsilon$ results in smaller-scaled noise, and vice versa.
-The performance in all classification tasks increased as the privacy budget $\epsilon$ increasing, since less noise would be added to the synthetic datasets.
-While DP sanitizer adding noise on extracted statistical information (Fig. \ref{syngenerator}), smaller-scaled noise make $\mu\_DP$ and $\Sigma\_DP$ more close to $\mu$ and $\Sigma$.
-In other word, the generative model captures more accurate statistical information.
+In our experiments, we investigate $\epsilon$ from 0.1 to 1.
+As shown in the results, the performance in all classification tasks increased as the privacy budget $\epsilon$ increased.
+While DP sanitizer adds noise on extracted statistical information (Fig. \ref{syngenerator}), large $\epsilon$ (small-scaled noise) make $\mu\_DP$ and $\Sigma\_DP$ closer to $\mu$ and $\Sigma$, which results in less noise on synthetic datasets.
+In other words, the generative model captures more accurate statistical information.
 Thus, a greater $\epsilon$ would result in a better performance.

 \item Cluster size ($k$): This parameter controls the number of data points in each cluster.
 Namely, the number of data points used to build each generative model.
 We investigate it from 20\% to 100\% based on the total number of seed data.
-Intuitively, the smaller $k$ would make synthetic data generation more precise.
+Intuitively, the smaller $k$ would make synthetic data generation more precise since the data is captured in a high-resolution way.
 However, based on the results shown in Fig. \ref{adults_comparek_orgTR}, \ref{phishing_comparek_orgTR}, \ref{diabetes_comparek_synTR}, \ref{adults_comparek_synTR} and \ref{phishing_comparek_synTR}, small $k$ does not always result in the best performance.
 For instance, Fig. \ref{adults_comparek_orgTR} (b), Fig. \ref{diabetes_comparek_synTR} (b) and \ref{phishing_comparek_synTR} (a), (b) show that a moderate k achieve the best performance.
 Fig. \ref{phishing_comparek_orgTR} and Fig. \ref{phishing_comparek_synTR} show that using a large k achieve the best performance.
-As the classification task changes, the local optimal k varies in line with the dataset.
-There is a unique local optimal k for each dataset under certain settings.
-This k helps MC-GEN capture the statistical representation of dataset (clusters) in a good manner.
-Therefore, when the classification task is assigned, it is worth to investigate the local optimal k value for the dataset to improve the performance. \end{enumerate}
+The local optimal k varies on different classification tasks and datasets.
+As such, it is hard to determine a perfect $k$ that covers all use cases.
+Finding a local optimal k helps MC-GEN capture the statistical representation of the dataset (clusters) in a good manner.
+Hence, when the classification task and datasets are assigned, it is worth investigating the local optimal k value for the dataset to ensure performance. \end{enumerate}